DavesCodeMusings/school-coding-lab/docs/labs/index.md

 7. GPIO interrupts
 8. Optical Sensors

-## Project Labs
+## Project-Based Labs
-These labs focus on building a project to do something useful.
+These labs focus on multiple development iterations to do something useful.
 They combine and build on the concepts in the Learning Labs to make something new.
 Most will guide you through the first steps and leave the last bit for you to figure out on your own.

 ### Urban Planner
 You're working for the city.
 Your job is to install traffic signals